ArturKovacs/emulsion/README.md

 Contribution is welcome.
 Feel free to post feature requests, bug reports, and make pull requests.

-## Custom keybindings
+## Custom key-bindings

-To change the default keybindings, locate the `cfg.toml` file first.
+To change the default key-bindings, locate the `cfg.toml` file first.
 For this file to be created run and then close emulsion at least once with the current user.
 Depending on your OS you can find it under

 - Windows: `%appdata%\emulsion\config`
 - MacOS: `$HOME/Library/Preferences/emulsion`